holycrap872/ucls-hs-intro-to-cs/Administration/syllabus.md

 - To learn binary (the number system of electrical machines) and various data / file formats that use this to represent other kinds of data.
-- To learn the Python programming language which they will use to implement algorithms which manipulate data.
+- To learn the Python programming language, which they will use to implement algorithms that manipulate data.
 - To enhance problem solving skills to enable students to approach large, complex problems and break them down into more manageable pieces.